 Kazuko Hioki is the Preservation Librarian at the University of Hawaii at Manoa Library.
 She earned an M.I.L.S with a Certificate of Advanced Study in Conservation from the University of Texas at Austin, and was trained and employed as a conservator at various institutions, including the University of Kentucky Libraries, the Library of Congress, and the New York Public Library.
 Before her career in conservation, she was a chemist at the Sumitomo Chemical Company in Osaka, having completed a Bachelor of Agriculture degree focused on Pesticide Chemistry from Kobe University.
 She has lectured and published widely on various topics related to conservation and preservation, ranging from sustainable environmental control and disaster preparedness to the physical characteristics of printed books and recycled papermaking in 18th -20th century Japan.
 More information about her research can be found here: http://works.bepress.com.

-Amanda Degener is co-founder of Hand Papermaking magazine and produces sculpture and artist books using handmade paper and various other materials at Cave Paper Editions.
+Amanda Degener is co-founder of Hand Papermaking magazine and produces sculpture and artist books using handmade paper.
 She received an MFA in sculpture at Yale School of Art and a BA at Bennington College.
 Amanda travels internationally to show her artwork and conduct lectures and workshops.
 You can learn more about her work at http://amandadegener.com/.

 Michael Durgin co-founded Hand Papermaking with Amanda Degener in 1986 and served as its editor for 18 years.
 He was first exposed to making paper by hand in 1980 and has studied and been deeply engaged in papermaking and book arts ever since.
 For the last few years, he has sold books for charities in Beijing, Silver Spring (Maryland), and Frankfurt (Germany), where he now lives.
 He was the guest editor of a special issue of Hand Papermaking (Winter 2014) devoted to China.